shahid129/my-sub-my-way/README.md

 - When user is asked to choose either footlong or six inch, the user has only option to type 'a' or 'b'.

 - The terminal throws a message to the user when -
-    - The user types a number
+    - The user types a number.
-    - the user types any letter but a or b
+    - the user types any letter but a or b.
-    - The user inputs nothing and press enter
+    - The user inputs nothing and press enter.
+    - The user types special characters.
     - Image of Error when typed wrong and  is not accepted. ![Image](assets/images/footlong_error.png)

 - The user is asked to choose what type of bread he/she would like to have.